ON THIS PAGE

 In IGMPv3, a host can send a membership report that includes a list of source addresses.
 When the host sends a membership report in INCLUDE mode, the host is interested in group multicast traffic only from those sources in the source address list.
 If host sends a membership report in EXCLUDE mode, the host is interested in group multicast traffic from any source except the sources in the source address list.
 A host can also send an EXCLUDE report in which the source-list parameter is empty, which is known as an EXCLUDE NULL report.
 An EXCLUDE NULL report indicates that the host wants to join the multicast group and receive packets from all sources.

 Devices that support IGMPv3 process INCLUDE and EXCLUDE membership reports, and most devices forward source-specific multicast (SSM) traffic only from requested sources to subscribed receivers accordingly.
-However, the following devices don’t strictly forward multicast traffic on a per-source basis:
+However, you might see the device doesn’t strictly forward multicast traffic on a per-source basis in some configurations such as:

 EX Series and QFX Series switches that do not use the Enhanced Layer 2 Software (ELS) configuration style